apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 exceed the `connectionTtlMax`.
 In this case the server would respond to the client with a `heart-beat` header of `0,15000` (i.e. `30000` / `2.0`).
-As described previously, this is to make sure there is a sufficient cushion for the client heart-beats.
+As described previously, this is to make sure there is a sufficient cushion for the client heart-beats in accordance with the Stomp 1.1 and 1.2 specifications.
 The same kind of calculation is done for `connectionTtlMin`.

+The minimum server-to-client heart-beat value is 500ms.

 > **Note**
 >
 > Please note that the STOMP protocol version 1.0 does not contain any
-> heartbeat frame.
+> heart-beat frame.
 It is therefore the user's responsibility to make
 > sure data is sent within connection-ttl or the server will assume the
 > client is dead and clean up server side resources.
 With `Stomp 1.1`
 > users can use heart-beats to maintain the life cycle of stomp